Soap Nuts: The Benefits and Uses of One Small Berry

 Making Liquid Soap from Soap Nuts

-Learning how to use soap nuts is easy...and fun!
+Learning how to use soap nuts is easy...and kinda fun (if you're into goofy stuff like this)!
 It just takes a little creativity to see how many things this little berry can do in your home.

 Liquid soap nut recipes are easy to follow and the results are versatile.